Ehanlion/mist_obsidian/0. The Many/Architecture/The Mist Codex.md

 # Description:
-The Mist Codex is a 'computer,' essentially an archaic control console, that accepts the [[Shards]] (keys) of Mist as control inputs to control the [[The Aetherveil Projector]].
-All of the [[Shards]] are required to allow the codex to function.
+The Mist Codex is a 'computer,' essentially an archaic control console, that accepts the [[Shard]] (keys) of Mist as control inputs to control the [[The Aetherveil Projector]].
+All of the [[Shard]] are required to allow the codex to function.
 # Activating the Codex:
 # Controls for the Codex:
 There are multiple different control interfaces for how the codex can be used.
 There exists and interface for planar-interactions, [[The Shrouds of the Frost-Bound Wardens]], [[Frost-Bound Wardens]], and arcanum.